robwarrenwx/atmos/README.md

 ### 3. Representation of saturation

 Another novel feature in __atmos__ is the treatment of saturation, which can be represented with respect to liquid, ice, or a combination of the two (via the `phase` argument) following [Warren (2025)](https://rmets.onlinelibrary.wiley.com/doi/10.1002/qj.4866).
+When using the mixed-phase option (`phase="mixed"`), liquid water and ice are assumed to coexist between temperatures of 0°C and -20°C, with the ice fraction (denoted `omega` in the code) increasing nonlinearly from 0 to 1 across this range.
+This temperature range can be adjusted by altering the values of `T_liq` and/or `T_ice` in atmos/constant.py.

+### 4. Ability to handle different vertical grids

+The functions in __atmos__ that perform vertical integration, averaging, or interpolation are designed to be agnostic of the vertical grid; so long as arrays of pressure and/or height are provided, the calculations should work.
+However, when working with data on pressure levels, it is important to provide surface/screen-level variables (specified using the `_sfc` keyword arguments) in addition to the pressure-level arrays.
+This will ensure that values below the surface are excluded from the calculations.

 ## Examples

 Below are a few examples of using __atmos__ functions.
-Note that all variables are assumed to be in SI units (i.e., m for heights, Pa for pressures, K for temperatures, kg/kg for mass fractions (specific humidities) and mixing ratios, fraction for relative humidities, m/s for wind velocities).
-For the `parcel` and `utils` functions, it is assumed by default that the first array dimension corresponds to the vertical axis and that pressure decreases and height increases along this axis.
+Note that all variables are assumed to be in SI units; i.e., m for heights, Pa for pressures, K for temperatures, kg/kg for mass fractions (specific humidities) and mixing ratios, m/s for wind velocities.
+Relative humidities are expressed as fractions rather than percentages.
+For functions that perform vertical integration, averaging, or interpolation, it is assumed that the first array dimension corresponds to the vertical axis (unless the `vertical_axis` keyword is specified) and that pressure decreases and height increases along this axis.

+### Basic thermodynamic variables

 Calculating saturation vapour pressure with respect to liquid water `esl`, ice `esi`, and mixed-phase condensate `esx` from temperature `T`:
 ```python